How does Solar PV Work?

 The width of these P and N layers depends on how heavily each side is doped with acceptor density NA, and donor density ND, respectively.

 Since no free charge carriers can rest in a position where there is a potential barrier, the regions on either sides of the junction now become completely depleted of free carriers in comparison to the N and P type materials further away from the junction.
-This area around the PN Junction is now called the Depletion Layer.The Depletion Layer
+This area around the PN Junction is now called the Depletion Layer.The depletion layer

 The total charge on each side of a PN Junction must be equal and opposite to maintain a neutral charge condition around the junction.
 If the depletion layer region has a distance D, it therefore must therefore penetrate into the silicon by a distance of Dp for the positive side, and a distance of Dn for the negative side giving a relationship between the two of: Dp*NA = Dn*ND (NA / ND being charge densities) in order to maintain charge neutrality (equilibrium).